‘Bold And The Beautiful’ Spoilers For The Week Of April 15: Flo Tells Shauna & Thomas Plays Dirty

 Liam turns to Wyatt and Sally for some words of wisdom.
 He needs encouragement and comfort after Hope rejects him again.

 Thomas begins to pull strings when he makes a seemingly innocent suggestion to Hope.
 He will urge her to encourage Liam to visit Steffy, Kelly, and Phoebe in Paris.
-In the meantime, Thomas has his own agenda and wants Hope all to himself.
+In the meantime, Thomas has his own agenda, and wants Hope all to himself.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.